 Are discounts available for JPJ summons involving Malaysia-registered vehicles?

-Based on the principle of “The Less You Delay, The Less You Pay,” the compound rate is lower if payment is made earlier.
-This approach is intended to provide incentives to those who responsibly settle their summons promptly.
+Based on the principle of “The Less You Delay, The Less You Pay,” a lower compound rate is offered for earlier payments.
+This approach is designed to encourage responsible individuals to settle their summons promptly.

-Details of the new compound reduction rate structure are as follows:
+The details of the revised compound rate structure are as follows:

 Related Articles